Administration

 This will produce a wealth of raw information about the current state of your cluster - here requesting it from the leader only.

-nats server raft step-down --user admin --password s3cr3t!
+nats server cluster step-down --user admin --password s3cr3t!

 17:44:24 Current leader: n2-c2